Contraz/demosys-py/docs/source/settings.rst

 ^^^^^^

 Using these values you are sure it will run on all platforms.
-OS X only support forward compatible core contexts.
-This will bump you to the latest version you drivers support.
+OS X only supports forward compatible core contexts.
+This will ensure deprecation older features.

+**We cannot guarantee that the framework will work properly for non-default values, and you should assume severe a performance hit.**

 .. code:: python

     OPENGL = {
-        "version": (4, 1),
+        "version": (4, 1),  # 3.3 -> 4.1 is acceptable
         "profile": "core",
         "forward_compat": True,
     }